43 Organizational and Activational Effects of Steroid Hormones

 A sexual dimorphism is a distinct difference in the size or appearance of a structure between the sexes of an animal.
 In rodents, a sexual dimorphism has been described in the sexually dimorphic nucleus of the preoptic area (SDN-POA) within the hypothalamus.
 The SDN-POA is generally 5-8 times larger in male rodents than it is in female rodents.

-Image of a rodent brain showing a coronal section to reveal the hypothalamus and SDN-POA.
-Details in caption and text.
+Rodent brain showing a coronal section to reveal the hypothalamus and SDN-POA.

 Figure 43.2 SDN-POA.
 A coronal (frontal) section of a rodent brain reveals the hypothalamus on the ventral surface of the brain surrounding the third ventricle.
 The sexually dimorphic nucleus of the preoptic area (SDN-POA) is a nucleus within the hypothalamus.
 This nucleus is sexually dimorphic in rodents and is 5-8x larger in males than in females.
 ‘SDN-POA’ by Valerie Hedges is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.